-A comment from The Mrs. last month prompted me to search for people named Grizabella, and I found several — one of whom was born in a curiously named parish in Ayrshire, Scotland: St. Quivox.
+A comment from The Mrs. last month prompted me to search for people named Grizabella, and I found several — one of whom was Grizabella Young, born in the Scottish parish of St. Quivox in 1871.

-Here’s an explanation from the St. Quivox parish website:
+Here’s an explanation of the name from the St. Quivox parish website:

 It has long been recognised by historians that the name “St Quivox” is somewhat obscure.
 The original name of the church was “Sanchar-in-Kyle” and was dedicated to St Kevoca or Sancta Kevoca, Patroness of Kyle, who lived in the eleventh century and was distinguished for her zeal in promoting monastic institutions.
 The name changed several times and appears as St Kenockis, St Cavocks and St Evox which name persisted until at least the 18th century.

-But here’s the problem: it’s doubtful that a female saint named Kevoca ever existed.
+So did a female saint named Kevoca ever exist?

 What do you think of the name Quivox?
 (Do you think it’s usable as a baby name?)